csev/dj4e/assn/paw_skeleton.md

         path('', RedirectView.as_view(url='/catalog/', permanent=True)),
     ]

-Edit the file `catalog/urls.py` and put the following lines in the file:
+Create the file `catalog/urls.py` and put the following lines in the file:

     from django.urls import path
     from . import views